accordsai/contractlane/README.md

 # 2) Start production stack
 make up-prod
 ```
+NOTE: to make this production safe you will need some kind of SSL termination, or an nginx reverse proxy in front of the service.
 `make up-prod` will print warnings if default secrets are still present in `.env`.

 ## Specs